 Falling into the Trap of Expertise

-Last week I made a huge mistake.
+Earlier this year, I made a huge mistake.
 And in this case, huge is likely an understatement.

 Preparing to travel to Mumbai, I followed the wrong set of instructions on my visa form and found myself being turned away at the Indian border.